Sluisbuurt – A Vertical Neighbourhood on the IJ

 Boom Landscape, City of Amsterdam Planning Department

-The City of Amsterdam is developing the Sluisbuurt on Zeeburgereiland — a new high-density, high-rise urban neighbourhood whose distinctive waterfront setting along the IJ River offers the opportunity for a striking residential skyline.
-As one of the design leads for the urban plan, BurtonHamfelt Urban Architecture has acted as chief architect and now serves as acting Supervisor, guiding the realisation of Amsterdam’s first large-scale mixed-use high-rise masterplan.
-Conceived as part of the City of Amsterdam’s 2040 Structure Vision, the Sluisbuurt aims to become a sustainable, green district on the water, close to the city centre.
-The masterplan includes approximately 5,500 dwellings—30% affordable and 70% in the middle and higher market segments—alongside 100,000 m² of mixed-use programming.
-A flexible spatial framework ensures a coherent urban structure while allowing for diversity, innovation, and adaptability over time.
+The City of Amsterdam is developing the Sluisbuurt on Zeeburgereiland as a new high-density, high-rise waterfront neighbourhood along the IJ River.
+Its prominent location offers the opportunity for a distinctive residential skyline close to the historic city centre.
+BurtonHamfelt Urban Architecture has played a key role in this transformation as chief architect of the urban plan and currently as acting Supervisor, guiding the realisation of Amsterdam’s first large-scale mixed-use high-rise masterplan.
+Embedded in the City of Amsterdam’s 2040 Structure Vision, the Sluisbuurt is conceived as a sustainable, green and inclusive district on the water.
+The masterplan accommodates approximately 5,500 dwellings, 30% affordable and 70% mid-range and higher market housing, combined with around 100,000 m² of mixed-use programme.
+A flexible spatial framework establishes a strong and coherent urban structure, while allowing architectural diversity, innovation and long-term adaptability across different plots and phases.